we-taper/we-taper.github.io/pelican/content/Blogging/Using Jekyll and Github to Blog (Failed).md

 Author: we.taper
 Summary: Spent a whole day on Jykell, but failed.
 Turned to Pelican instead.

-#Using Jekyll to Blog
+# Using Jekyll and Github to Blog v0.1 (Failed)

 **Note :**
-At last, i got myself fired by using Jykell.
+At last, i got myself furious by using Jykell.
 Ruby and Python's Pygments modulus just don't work with each other.
 And installing these softwares on windows is just another nightmare for me.
 If you are a windows user, I sincerely advise you stop trying Jekyll now!
 Another option is: Pelican!
 If you really want to continue, please do refer to my recommended blogs and websites before you start rock, especially the [official guide][htrjow]

-##What??
+## What??

 Jekyll is a static website generator.
 Github Page is a service provided by github.com which hosts user-uploaded static websites and display them, for **free**!
 This two combined - **A Free Web blog host under perfect control**.
 (Note: Everything on Github is open unless you purchase some plans.
 So there is no privacy concerns - You simply don't put private content on it!)